 Since then, more than 500,000 people have fled the fighting there, the International Organization for Migration said Wednesday.
 The U.N. refugee agency said many left with little more than the clothes on their backs and were in urgent need of shelter, water, food and medical care.

-Among those leaving for safety are U.S. contractors at a military base in Balad, about 55 miles (90 kilometers) north of Baghdad.
+Among those leaving for safety: U.S. contractors at a military base in Balad, about 90 kilometers (55 miles) north of Baghdad.

 State Department spokeswoman Jen Psaki said American citizens working on contracts supporting U.S. military sales to Iraq “are being temporarily relocated by their companies due to security concerns.”